-Puerto Rico has been bankrupt since the hurricane and the USA not helping does not make the situation any better.
-It is a bitter pill to devote a street in your capital to the statues of the presidents of the United States, but in the end, they are so indifferent, it borders to inhumanity.
-Well, America first.
+Incidentally, Puerto Rico means “rich port”.
+But, because of the hurricane, Puerto Rico has gone bankrupt, while the USA not helping does not improve the situation.
+It is a bitter pill to devote a street in your capital to the statues of the presidents of the United States, but as soon as you need them, they are so indifferent, it borders to inhumanity.
 Incidentally, with lots of US hospital supplies being made in Puerto Rico, US hospitals are struggling with dwindling IV bag resources, as the production plants on the island don´t have electricity yet…Karma?

 Tes and I arrived four months after the incident and stayed for nearly two.
-As in Mompiche, we had found a Housesit, again.
+As in Mompiche, we had found a Housesit.
 This time, we were sitting three small dogs instead of cats.
 After arriving in San Juan, we got a rental car and visited the old town.
-Only then, we drove to Ponce – our home for the next few weeks.
+Then, we drove to Ponce – our home for the next few weeks.

-As soon as we had left the airport, we cought sight of the first storm damage: broken power poles with cables hanging down, most of the traffic signs were spread in the prairie, traffic lights had either disappeared or been destroyed and there were a lot of trees laying along the roadside.
+As soon as we had left the airport, we cought sight of the first storm damages: broken power poles with cables hanging down, most of the traffic signs spread in the prairie, traffic lights had either disappeared or been destroyed and lots and lots of trees were lying along the roadside.
 But: In view of the short time after the natural disaster, the island looked much better than expected.
-Almost all roads were cleared, you could buy all food and electricity and water were functioning on about 70% of the island (as of the end of February 18).
-The easiest way to recognize the disaster were clearly the cars of the locals: You could find car body damage, broken lights and bent bodies that just can´t come from a traffic accident.
+Almost all roads were cleared, you could buy all kinds od food and electricity and water were functioning on about 70% of the island (as of the end of February 2018).
+The easiest way to recognize the disaster were clearly the cars of the locals: You could see various body damages, broken lights and bent bodies on almost every car – impossible to be caused by traffic accidents.

 This way, you can easily conclude on the income of the driver.
-Richer locals drive new cars, while poor people often lack the money to repair their own vehicle even a little.
-Due to the destroyed traffic lights, especially in San Juan, the pure chaos prevailed.
+Richer locals drove new cars, while poor people often lack the money to repair their own vehicle even a little.
+Due to the destroyed traffic lights, especially in San Juan, pure chaos prevailed.
 This is solved according to a simple rule: first come, first drive.
-Difficult, when the roads are so crowded, that nobody can drive at all.
-Therefore, half a mile in the city took 45 min.
+Difficult, when the roads are so crowded, nobody can drive at all.
+Therefore, half a mile took 45 min.

-The capital of the Caribbean island is home to about 400,000 inhabitants and the tourist as well as economic and cultural center.
-The first settlements date back to the beginning of the 16th century and ran under the name “Caparra” first.
+The capital of the Caribbean island is home to about 400,000 inhabitants and the touristic as well as economic and cultural center.
+The first settlements date back to the beginning of the 16th century and ran under the name “Caparra”.
 Only later the settlement was renamed “Puerto Rico”.
-Through history, there are numerous attractions to explore.
+Through the rich history, there are numerous attractions to explore.
 The most popular is probably the old town, that thrills with countless colorful houses, narrow streets and lots of flair.
 Old San Juan is also home to two fortresses (El Morro and La Fortaleza) that offer fabulous views of the sea and the promenade “Paseo de la Princesa”.

 Not far away is the “Isla Verde”, which is internationally known for its beautiful beach.
 In the “Puerta de San Juan” you can feed pigeons and get a nice view over the cruise ship port.
 While strolling through the city, you discover dozens of statues, fountains, art in all shapes and tons of historic buildings.
 In addition, the city has a myriad of museums (art, history, wildlife, etc), which I do not care for at 30 degrees Celsius outside temperature (86 Fahrenheit) – we did not visit one.

-The public transport network on the island is little developed until not available.
-There are no buses between the cities, no tram and there is only a subway in San Juan.
+The public transport network on the island is little developed to not available.
+There are no buses between the cities, no tram, but, there is a subway in San Juan.
 This is the first rail link (17 km long) in the Caribbean – if it works after the hurricane – no idea.
 Incidentally, Puerto Rico is known for its thriving street art scene.
-Pictures are available in one of my Instagram posts.
+Pictures are available on Instagram and below: